astrid-project/cb-manager/tutorial/network-link-type.md

 ]
 ```

-Otherwise, if, for example, an Network Link type with the given id is already found, this is the response:
+Otherwise, if, for example, a network link type with the given `id` is already found, this is the response:

 ```json
 [